RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     ./<sraToolkitPath>/bin/fasterq-dump SRR1916548
     gzip SRR1916548.fastq

+.. note:: Ensure that you compress the fastq files.
+The workflow expects compressed fastq files and it saves a lot of disk space.
 .. warning:: **Be advised that this step can take several hours depending on the size of the fastq files and your internet connection.**

 Now, we create a fastq folder and move all the *.fastq.gz* files into this folder.